huangxt39/BART_on_COVID_dialogue/README.md

 ## 3) Fine-tuning
 Prerequisite:

-PyTorch
+**PyTorch**

-Fairseq (to install, follow the guidance in [here](https://github.com/pytorch/fairseq).
+**Fairseq** (to install, follow the guidance in [here](https://github.com/pytorch/fairseq).
 In most cases, just simply run "pip install fairseq")

+During fine-tuning, the input is what the patients said and output is what the doctors said.
+Thus the model is playing a role of a doctor.

 Data is already preprocessed. if you would like to preprocess again, you can run the file in preprocess_data directory in this order: